ASteinheiser/amoeba-interpreter/README.md

 - [ ] add <= and >= operators
 - [ ] enhance error messages with line number and file name
 - [ ] add postfix operators (such as `++`)
+- [ ] prettier printing of function, array, and hash values